New Mexico Tech

 801 Leroy Place

-Apart from being a teaching assistant for introductory undergraduate geoscience courses, I am involved in the development of a new course on programming for geoscience students.
+While a graduate student at UAF, I was a teaching assistant for introductory undergraduate geoscience courses, but also led the development of a new course on programming for geoscience students.

 A 2 credit course aimed at incoming geoscience graduate students with little or no programming experience.
 This course is the continuation / expansion of the course held during the fall semester 2009.